jpkim921/jpkim921.github.io/_posts/2020-01-18-responsive_navabr.markdown

 - the menu is initially 'hidden' (remember it's designed for a small screen first)
 - the `onclick` attribute added to the hamburger icon

-The main idea of this small project: to make it responsive, the CSS was written for a small screen size and to adapt to a larger screen, I used media queries to change the design when it hits a breakpoint.

-I thought it was confusing to use `@media` but after trying it, it wasn't that bad.
-You just change properties/write css for the element you want to change once the breakpoint is met.

-I thought it was confusing to use `@media` but after trying it, it wasn't that bad.
-You just write css for the element you want to change once the breakpoint is met.
-In this case the menu links are hidden until a user clicks the icon.
+What makes the nav bar responsive is the media query.
+Media queries change the CSS allowing the design to adapt and adjust when it hits a breakpoint.
+My initial thought was the '@media' was going to be confusing.
+However, after working with it I realized it was a lot easier than I anticipated.
+You just write the css for the element you want to change once the breakpoint is met.
+In this case, the nav links are hidden until a user clicks the icon.
 That will toggle the display property of the `<div>` holding the nav links from `display: none` to `display: block`.
-When the screen size is increased to more than 600px, the icon will disappear and the menu links will link up in the nav bar.
+When the screen size is increased to more than 600px, the icon will disappear and the nav links will be appear in the nav bar.

-Aside from the media query, the other import part to make this happen was the javascript, which is the part that works `toggleMenu()` function tied to the `onclick` event.
+Aside from the media query, the other important part in making this happen was javascript.
+Javascipt allows the `toggleMenu()` function to trigger the `onclick` event.

 ```javascript